greggman/ffmpegserver.js/README.md

     the default is the `"public"` folder in the ffmpegserver.js folder.

+## Passing more arguments to ffmpeg

+ffmpeg as a bazillion options.
+You can pass any options you want when creating the `CCapture` object.
+Example

+    var capture = new ccapture({
+      ffmpegArguments: [
+        "-b:v", "100k",  // set bitrate for video to 100k per second
+      ],
+    });

 ## To Do

 1. Allow you to pass more options to ffmpeg

     especially quality settings.

+    **NOTE:** To pass more settings to ffmpeg:

+    Above you call `new CCapture(options)`, all of those options are passed to the server.
+In the file `server/video-encoder.js` in the function `handleStart`.
+The `data` argument is the same `options` from when you called `new CCapture`.
+Save any data you want then look for the function `checkForEnd`.
+You'll see some code like this

+        var args = [
+          "-framerate", framerate,
+          "-pattern_type", "sequence",
+          "-start_number", "0",
+          "-i", framesname,
+          "-y",
+        ];

+    Those are the arguments being passed to ffmpeg.
+Add any more you need.

+    I suppose a simple addition would just be to add `ffmpegArguments` to the options like this

+    var ff

 2. Support giant images.